tsanhan/D231220ER-dating-app/README.md

 21. Running the angular project and reviewing the bootstrap of the app
 22. Adding VS Code extensions to work with Angular
 23. Making HTTP requests in Angular
+24. Adding CORS support in the API
+25. Displaying the fetched users in the browser
+26. Adding bootstrap and font-awesome
+28. Using HTTPS in angular - WINDOWS

+summery:
+1. done with our working skeleton
+2. using angular cli -basic
+3. a look of angular files/components to bootstrap -very basic
+4. using HttpClient to call for remote data source -basic
+5. http => https
+6. adding packages

+next up: adding authentication